Well Furlong Art and Theatre logo

 Visit the Globe Playhouse section of our Book Shop for a list of recommended books about the Globe and other playhouses of the time.
 Many of the books may be bought from Amazon.com or Amazon.co.uk.

-In 1997 close to the site of the original, the Queen officially opened the new Globe known as Shakespeare's Globe on London's Bankside overlooking the River Thames.
-It is a faithful reproduction of the original and, was built due to decades of work by the American actor Sam Wanamaker.
+In 1997 close to the site of the original playhouse, Queen Elizabeth officially opened the new theatre known as Shakespeare's Globe on London's Bankside overlooking the River Thames.
+It is a faithful reproduction of the original and, was built thanks to decades of work by the American actor Sam Wanamaker.

 Links